sfigg/commercialization-public/manufacture/desktop/sysprep--generalize--a-windows-installation.md

 # Sysprep (Generalize) a Windows installation

-To deploy a Windows image to different PCs, you must first generalize the image.
-Generalizing the image removes computer-specific information from the image.
+To deploy a Windows image to different PCs, you must first generalize the image to remove computer-specific information.
 You can either use sysprep or an unattend answer file to generalize the image and make it ready for deployment.

-## <span id="bkmk_1"></span>Generalizing an Image
+## <span id="bkmk_1"></span>Generalizing

 When you generalize a Windows image, Windows Setup processes settings in the [generalize](generalize.md) configuration pass.
 Even if you are capturing an image that's going to be deploying to a similar PC, you must run Sysprep with the /generalize option, which removes unique information from a Windows installation and allows you to safely reuse your image.